 If we use the end of Late Heavy Bombardment as a starting point, then life certainly appeared quickly on a habitable Earth.
 At most, it took 0.3 billion years for simple life to appear on a habitable Earth, but there is some evidence to suggest that simple life appeared almost immediately after the Earth became habitable.

 But then it took another 2-ish billion years for simple life to evolve intelligence.
+Anatomically modern humans are only a few hundred thousand years old; behaviorally modern humans, and any civilization that could broadcast detectable radio signals, are younger still, on the order of tens of thousands of years at most.
+In cosmic terms, that’s a blink.
 If these numbers are the typical case on new planets, Kipping implies, then a majority of Earth-like planets out there might have life, but more likely simple life and not intelligent life.

 Here, astrophysicist Brian Cox (one of the few public science figures today who approaches Sagan’s level of philosophical wonder and eloquence) makes similar points and suggests that there may be a few, intelligent, technologically advanced, spacefaring civilizations out there right now.
 Cox goes further and argues that we should consider the possibility that we ARE alone, because that will encourage us to more prudently safeguard our existence and care for our home and species.